HiP-App/HiPCMS/client/README.md

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

+## Installations

+Clone the repository
+Navigate to server `cd client`
+`npm install`
+`bower install`

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview.
+Run `grunt build` for building and `grunt serve` for preview.

 ## Testing

-Running `grunt test` will run the unit tests with karma.
+Running `grunt test` will run the unit and acceptance tests with karma and protractor respectively.